Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 An interesting behaviour of the observed instabilities is that the most amplified peaks are quite different from cases A1 to A3.
 Destabilizing and stabilizing effects can be noted by looking at how the high frequency peaks fade from A1 to A3.
 On the other hand, low frequency instability is enhanced by the baseflow distortion.

-However, the growing streak effect is a bit more subtle when one looks at how the different peaks change from one streak-periodicity to another as streaks grows.
-For instance, even if the high frequency peaks seem to fade at the harmonic wavelength from A1 to A3, low frequency waves are amplified at this same wavelength.
-Furthermore, a high frequency peak is seen to amplify from A1 to A3 at subharmonic wavelengths.
-Additionally, this peak seems to be subdividing into two peaks as it can be remarked in Fig. \ref{fig:lin_spectrum_x}f \& \ref{fig:lin_spectrum_x}i.
-These behaviours will now be clarified thanks to the nomenclature derived from the local analysis, and the comparison of the local eigenfunctions with the SPOD modes computed from the data
+However, the effect associated with the spatial evolution of the streak amplitude is more subtle when one considers how the different peaks vary from one streak-periodicity to another as streaks grows.
+For instance, even if the high frequency peaks seem to fade at the harmonic wavelength from A1 to A2 low frequency waves are amplified at this same wavelength.
+Furthermore, a high frequency peak is seen to destabilise from A1 to A3 at subharmonic wavelengths.
+Additionally, this peak seems to be subdividing into two peaks as it can be remarked in Fig.~\ref{fig:lin_spectrum_x}f \&~\ref{fig:lin_spectrum_x}i.
+These behaviours can now be clarified using the nomenclature derived from the local analysis, and the comparison of the local eigenfunctions with the SPOD modes computed from the data